Find a Lender-Approved Local Conveyancer in Dorchester

 Commercial Conveyancing solicitors in Dorchester regulated by the SRA

-The firms listed below are a non-comprehensive list of solicitors in Dorchester practicing in commercial conveyancing in Dorchester.
-This may include advice on commercial leases including all matters relating to landlord and tenant law
+The firms listed below are a small selection of solicitors in Dorchester practicing in commercial conveyancing in Dorchester.
+This could include advice on granting a lease to a commercial tenant

 • Sarah Grant Solicitors, First Floor, 28 Trinity Street, Dorchester, Dorset, DT1 1TT